Shreyas0S/VR_Assignment_1_Shreyas_S_IMT2022078/README.md

-# VR_Assignment_1_Shreyas_S_IMT2022078

 # OpenCV Image Processing and Stitching

-This repository contains three Python scripts utilizing OpenCV for image processing tasks:
+This repository contains three Python scripts utilizing OpenCV for image-processing tasks:

 1. **Canny Edge Detection with Trackbars**
 2. **Coin Detection and Counting**